-More than eight decades old, the Pacific Citizen is an award-winning Asian Pacific American semi-monthly national newspaper.
+More than nine decades old, the Pacific Citizen is an award-winning Asian Pacific American semi-monthly national newspaper.

 Published by the JACL the nation’s oldest and largest APA civil rights organization, the Pacific Citizen is committed to delivering the most incisive coverage of important APA stories that are often ignored by other media outlets.